-Outcome 10 Be able to manage own feelings in relation to the dying or death of individuals
+Outcome 10 Manage own feelings in relation to the dying or death of individuals

 - 1. identify ways to manage own feelings in relation to an individual's dying or death - 2. utilise support systems to deal with own feelings in relation to an individual's dying or death.